General Degree Requirements

 - Students are articulate, able to speak and write clearly and effectively.

-- Students are multimodal, able to interpret and express ideas through multiple modes
+- Students are multimodal, able to interpret and express ideas through multiple modes of communication

 - Students can discover, explore, and seek solutions based on accumulated knowledge and current research.